Kailyn Lowry Receives Cease And Desist From ‘Teen Mom 2’ Co-Star Jenelle Evans

 Jenelle Evans lashed out at the other cast mates who made comments that they were there for work and were going to stay because they had signed a contract.
 She was especially angry at Leah Messer, who wasn’t impressed by Jenelle’s behavior.

 The reality TV star has also recently gotten into an online feud with Chelsea Houska DeBoer’s father, Randy Houska, due to the fact that he called her out on her treatment of her son, Kaiser.
 During a recent episode of Teen Mom 2, Jenelle was seen yelling and swearing at her son during a photoshoot with her husband, David Eason.
-Exasperated, Eason, dragged Kaiser by the arm and pulled him away to play with his toys.
+Exasperated, Eason dragged Kaiser by the arm and pulled him away to play with his toys.

 Kailyn Lowry didn’t reveal what exactly Jenelle Evans was sending her a cease and desist for, but did say she didn’t care to speak about Jenelle, insinuating that their feud has not slowed down.